Ernst Heinrich Friedrich Meyer

 Ernst Heinrich Friedrich Meyer (1 January 1791 – 7 August 1858) was a German botanist and botanical historian.
-Born in Hanover, he lectured in Göttingen and in 1826 became a professor of botany at the University of Königsberg, as well as Director of the Botanical Garden.
-His botanical specialty was the Juncaceae, or family of rushes.
-His major work was the four-volume Geschichte der Botanik (“History of Botany,” 1854–57).
+Born in the Electorate of Hanover, he lectured in Göttingen and in 1826 became a professor of botany at the University of Königsberg, as well as Director of the Botanical Garden.
+His botanical specialty was the Juncaceae – a family of rushes.
+His major work was the four-volume Geschichte der Botanik ("History of Botany", 1854–57).
 His history covered ancient authorities such as Aristotle and Theophrastus, explored the beginnings of modern botany in the context of 15th- and 16th-century intellectual practice, and offered a wealth of biographical data on early modern botanists.
-Julius von Sachs pronounced him “no great botanist” but admitted that he “possessed a clever and cultivated intellect.”
+Julius von Sachs pronounced him "no great botanist" but admitted that he "possessed a clever and cultivated intellect."

 He died in Königsberg, East Prussia.

 In 1828, he was honoured by Swiss botanist Augustin Pyramus de Candolle who named a genus of plants from tropical South America after him, Ernestia.

 This botanist is denoted by the author abbreviation E.Mey. when citing a botanical name.